qporest/pytest-exception-script/README.md

 `exc` - exception to raise.

 So factory will be loaded and started, upon which first act starts.
 Every time when `get_data` will get called `KeyError` will be raised.
 With either a default or a custom message.
 Once `next-point` gets called next act starts.
 Once `next-point` of the last act is called the application terminates (hopefully) and all the tests get marked as complete.

+## FAQ
+- How do I use this with mocks?
+The best option for that I think is to create a test factory that mocks everything that needs to be mocked before starting the application.
+- Can't this be done with regular tests?
+Yes - absolutely.
+This in fact still creates tests, but hides some boilerplate.
+Some additional features might be implemented to make it more convenient and usable.